Build a Beginner-Friendly Resource Library From Existing Posts

 Step 3: Choose a Simple Structure

 A resource library works best when the structure is clear and limited.
-Too many categories create the same problem as an unorganized archive.
-The best systems are usually simple enough that a new visitor can understand them in a few seconds.
+Too many categories create the same problem as an unorganized archive: readers still don’t know where to start.

 Common structures include: